The effect of exercise on quality of life, fatigue, and pain management in older women: A cross-sectional study in Greece

 Abstract

 Background: Frequently, the contribution of exercise to the elderly and the associated benefits of such activities are discussed.
 Aim: This paper deals with the contribution of exercise to the levels of quality of life, fatigue, and pain management.
 Method: Then, quantitative and cross-sectional research is carried out to investigate the contribution of physical exercise to the levels of quality of life, fatigue, and pain management in women over 60 years of age.
 For the data collection, the questionnaire used consisted of the Missoula—VITAS Quality of Life Index (MVQOLI), the Pain Assessment Questionnaire (PSeQ), and the Fatigue Assessment Scale (FAS).
 Results: From the statistical analysis made between exercise and quality of life, fatigue, and pain management of the women over 60 who participated in the research, it follows that women undergoing exercise show a better quality of life and less fatigue, while no statistically significant difference was detected in terms of pain management.
-Conclusion: It seems that exercise affects positively quality of life and fatigue.
+Conclusion: It seems that exercise positively affects quality of life and fatigue.
 Potential implications must be addressed in order to organize more exercise programs, particularly for older people.

 References